MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-automatic-page-refresh.md

 As a best practice, the refresh interval should at least match your expected new data arrival rate:

-* If new data arrives at the source every 20 minutes, then 20 minutes should be your refresh interval.
+* If new data arrives at the source every 20 minutes, then your refresh interval cannot be less than 20 minutes.

 * If new data arrives every second, then the interval should be set to one second.